OhadRubin/database_project_c/README.md

     *   `db.py`: Defines the SQLAlchemy database schema and helper functions for logging benchmark results.
     *   `configs/base.yml`: Configuration file for clustering parameters (batch sizes, dimensions, cluster counts, resource allocation hints).
     *   `download_c4.py`: Script to download the dataset.
+    *   `create_plots.py`: Script to query the benchmark database and generate detailed performance/results plots.
+    *   `create_plots_simple.py`: Script containing hardcoded summary data (derived from experiments) used to generate the specific plots referenced in this README's results section.
 *   **Documentation:** Code includes inline comments explaining key sections.
 Function and class docstrings provide high-level descriptions.
 The `db.py` module clearly defines the database schema used for logging experimental results.
 The main instructions.md and this README.md file provide setup and usage guidance.

 **(f) Details of Analyses Performed and Results**